 The best thing to do again is to look at gardens in your neighbourhood over a year and see what grows well.
 Plants in garden centres are often ‘forced’ to flower earlier than they would if planted in a garden.
 So looking in neighbours gardens will help you determine when plants actually flower in your area.
 After all there is no point in buying that lovely pink daisy to brighten up you bed in March if in reality it won’t flower until April normally.

-Also some plants have lovely flowers but terrible growing habits.
-Personally I hate plants that loll around a flower bed, I like them upright and neat with very little maintenance.
-You really only get to see that type of thing when a plant is established in a garden.
 I also dislike plants that have a lot of foliage and very few flowers, unless the foliage is attractive or the flowers are jaw-droppingly awesome.
 I find it also varies from plant to plant.
 Two plants of the same species can have different leave/flower proportions.
-For this reason I avoid buying plants that I’m unfamiliar with out of flower.
+For this reason I buy plants when they’re in flower, that way I know exactly what they’ll look like.

 Once you’ve identified your list of favourite plants, pick 3 key plants for each season and base your planting scheme around them.
 I came across this great article listing the best 25 plants for beginners to grow and here is a list of some of my favourite easy-to-grow plants and when they flower in my garden in South Dublin, Ireland;

 - February – Hellebore (evergreen), Snowdrops (bulb), Cornus (shrub)